MuhammadSabah/Frisp/README.md

 • Ability to Post, and Comment on what other people have shared.

 • A list for saving ingredients while going to grocery store.

+• Like and reply to comments.

+• Search fot specific users.
 ```

 ## ✅ Roadmap :